h2oai/sparkling-water/doc/src/site/sphinx/deployment/rsparkling_azure_dbc.rst

     .. figure:: ../images/databricks_cluster_creation.png
         :alt: Configured cluster ready to be started

-4. Create R notebook and attach it to the created cluster.
+4. Create a R notebook and attach it to the created cluster.
 To start ``H2OContext``, the init part of the notebook should be:

     .. code:: R